 Year 6/7 teacher, Sallie Griffin, coaches our debating team which competes at Pulteney Grammar through the winter terms.
 Sallie also supports the Readers Cup teams which has their competition in November.

 Students from Years 7 down to 5 participate in South Australian Primary Schools Sports Association (SAPSASA) events including athletics, cross country, netball, football, cricket, swimming and soccer, competing against other schools in the Hills Region.
-Each September our school hosts the Hills SAPSASA Lightning Carnival with students from all over the Hills coming to compete in round robin competitions of football, soccer and netball over three days.

 The Pedal Prix Team has raced the last nine years in the races at Victoria Park and Murray Bridge.
 Participating in the team has built resilience as well as fitness and a sense of teamwork as the students manage the team during the races.

 The school choir performs at the Festival of Music in Adelaide as well as at Summerhill Aged Facility, the Kindy Fete, the Uraidla Show and at their own Choral night.
 They also perform at the school’s end-of-year concert.